 Once your platelet count and your Nplate dosage are both stable, your doctor will check your platelet count each month.

-If you’re concerned about the risk of having blood clots during Nplate treatment, talk with your doctor.
+If you’re concerned about the risk of blood clots during Nplate treatment, talk with your doctor.
 They can discuss with you the risks and benefits of treatment.

 Bone marrow changes